0000 DISTRICT PHILOSOPHY OF EDUCATION

 It is the policy of the Board that:

-1. A student’s education shall not be interrupted or curtailed solely on the basis of his/her HIV status.
+1. A student’s education shall not be interrupted or curtailed solely on the basis of their HIV status.
 HIV-infected students shall be afforded the same rights, privileges, and services available to every other student.

-2. No student shall be referred to the Committee on Special Education solely on the basis of his/her ability to benefit from instruction.
+2. No student shall be referred to the Committee on Special Education solely on the basis of their ability to benefit from instruction.
 Such referral shall be made in accordance with Part 200 of Commissioner’s Regulations.

-3. If a student who is HIV-infected requires special accommodations to enable him/her to continue to attend school, the student shall be referred to the appropriate multi-disciplinary team as required by §504 of the Rehabilitation Act.
+3. If a student who is HIV-infected requires special accommodations to enable them to continue to attend school, the student shall be referred to the appropriate multi-disciplinary team as required by §504 of the Rehabilitation Act.

 4. No disclosure of HIV related information involving a student shall be made without first obtaining the informed consent of the parent, guardian or student of the Department of Health (DOH) approved form.
 (See the generic Department of Health Authorization of Release of Confidential HIV Related Information.)